eucalyptus/euca-demo/doc/setup-poc5-manual.md

     ```bash
     nc -z ${EUCA_OSP_PUBLIC_IP} 8773 || echo 'Connection from NC to OSP:8773 failed!'
     nc -z ${EUCA_SC_PUBLIC_IP} 8773 || echo 'Connection from NC to SCA:8773 failed!'
     ```

 8. (Other): Verify Connectivity

+  Use additional commands to verify the following:

+  * Verify connection from public IP addresses of Eucalyptus instances (metadata) and CC to CLC on TCP port 8773
+  * Verify TCP connectivity between CLC, Walrus, SC and VB on TCP port 8779 (or the first available port in range 8779-8849)
+  * Verify connection between CLC, Walrus, SC, and VB on UDP port 7500
+  * Verify multicast connectivity for IP address 228.7.7.3 between CLC, Walrus, SC, and VB on UDP port 8773
+  * If DNS is enabled, verify connection from an end-user and instance IPs to DNS ports
+  * If you use tgt (iSCSI open source target) for EBS storage, verify connection from NC to SC on TCP port 3260
+  * Test multicast connectivity between each CLC and Walrus, SC, and VMware broker host.

+# Manual Installation Procedure for 5-Node (3+2) POC (region hp-gol-d1)

+This document describes the manual procedure to setup region hp-gol-d1, based on a variant of the "4-node reference architecture", but combining the CLC with the UFS, and with 2 Node Controllers.

+This variant is meant to be run as root

+This POC will use **hp-gol-d1** as the AWS_DEFAULT_REGION.

+The full parent DNS domain will be hp-gol-d1.mjc.prc.eucalyptus-systems.com.

+This is using the following nodes in the PRC:
+- odc-d-13: CLC, UFS, MC
+- odc-d-15: OSP (Walrus)
+- odc-d-29: CC, SC
+- odc-d-35: NC1
+- odc-d-38: NC2

+Each step uses a code to indicate what node the step should be run on:
+- MW:  Management Workstation
+- CLC: Cloud Controller Host
+- UFS: User-Facing Services Host
+- MC:  Management Console Host
+- OSP: Object Storage Provider (Walrus)
+- CC:  Cluster Controller Host
+- SC:  Storage Controller Host
+- NCn: Node Controller(s)
+    nc -z ${EUCA_CLC_PUBLIC_IP} 8777 || echo 'Connection from OSP to CLC:8777 failed!'
+    ```

+5. (CC): Verify Connectivity

+    ```bash
+    nc -z ${EUCA_NCA1_PRIVATE_IP} 8775 || echo 'Connection from CCA to NCA1:8775 failed!'
+    nc -z ${EUCA_NCA2_PRIVATE_IP} 8775 || echo 'Connection from CCA to NCA2:8775 failed!'
+    nc -z ${EUCA_NCA3_PRIVATE_IP} 8775 || echo 'Connection from CCA to NCA3:8775 failed!'
+    nc -z ${EUCA_NCA4_PRIVATE_IP} 8775 || echo 'Connection from CCA to NCA4:8775 failed!'
+    ```

+6. (SC): Verify Connectivity

+    ```bash
+    nc -z ${EUCA_SCA_PUBLIC_IP} 8773 || echo 'Connection from SCA to SCA:8773 failed!'
+    nc -z ${EUCA_OSP_PUBLIC_IP} 8773 || echo 'Connection from SCA to OSP:8773 failed!'
+    nc -z ${EUCA_CLC_PUBLIC_IP} 8777 || echo 'Connection from SCA to CLC:8777 failed!'
+    ```

+7. (NC): Verify Connectivity

+    ```bash
+    nc -z ${EUCA_OSP_PUBLIC_IP} 8773 || echo 'Connection from NC to OSP:8773 failed!'
+    nc -z ${EUCA_SCA_PUBLIC_IP} 8773 || echo 'Connection from NC to SCA:8773 failed!'
+    ```

+8. (Other): Verify Connectivity